Architecture

 - Frontend: CDN deployment with edge caching

-- Harvesters: Distributed across multiple workers/containers
+- Connectors: Distributed across multiple workers/containers

 Performance Optimization